-To get to the small B&B that I booked in Kaatscheuvel, I had to make a thousand changes and stops: I arrived at the station of S-Hertogenbosch then took bus 300 to Waalwijk, changing to Vredesplein station and bus number 234 to stop at Julianalaan Sprang-Capelle.
+To get to the small B&B that I booked in Kaatscheuvel, I had to make a thousand changes and stops as advised by the owners of my accomodation: I arrived at the station of S-Hertogenbosch then took bus 300 to Waalwijk, changing to Vredesplein station and bus number 234 to stop at Julianalaan Sprang-Capelle.
 I walked along Loonsestraat, went on to Zuid Hollandsedijk and finally got to Lage Zandschel, where I found my hotel.
 Luckily I had only hand luggage.

 Consider as well the price of two nights in hotels and the Dutch transport costing an arm and a leg.
 Also (yeah, it’s not over…) in this forgotten place I also had a tough time finding a restaurant or bar open to eating in the evening.
 Yeah, the first night spent at Kaatscheuvel and I had to walk miles on foot to find the only restaurant open that day (because everything is closed on Tuesdays here).
 And it was a very expensive Chinese restaurant.
 I walked for kilometers in the middle of nowhere.
 There were almost no people around and absolutely no taxis.
 I got so nervous that I wanted to tear my hair out.

 However, it was an enjoyable experience: I used the excellent Dutch public transportation, and I visited an area that would never have been in my travel plans because, except Efteling, there is little to see.